 If you want to give your garden a very contemporary look, check out these DIY Wooden Bird House Plans.

 This is one of the easiest bird feeders to make.
-Simply find an old toilet paper roll and spread some peanut butter on it.
+Simply find a recycled toilet paper roll and spread some peanut butter on it.
 Next sprinkle bird seed so that it sticks to the peanut butter.
-Finally, hang up your new bird feeder with some string.
+Finally, hang up your peanut butter bird feeder with some string.

 Create a contemporary wine bottle bird feeder from a recycled glass wine bottle.
 This project gives you the best of both worlds – an attractive bird feeder and a great way to recycle an old wine bottle.
 Make every day for your birds – happy hour!